Matt Roloff: Legal issues

 In 2003, Roloff agreed to enter an alcohol diversion program after being charged with driving under the influence.
 The arrest stemmed from an incident in which Roloff swerved his vehicle off the road and into a ditch.
 Upon his completion of the program, the charges were dropped.

 On June 19, 2007, Roloff was pulled over by Washington County Sheriff's Deputy and charged with DUI.
 The deputy claimed that Roloff was driving outside the travel lane after leaving a bar parking lot.
 Roloff claimed that he had difficulty controlling the SUV because it was fitted with smaller pedal and brake extensions for his wife, and that he had dropped someone off in the bar parking lot.

 Roloff pleaded not guilty to the DUI charge.
 A witness stated that the bar parking lot was used as a meeting spot and that he did not see Roloff drinking that night.
 Judge Donald LeTourneau acquitted Roloff on the DUI charge and dismissed the case due to jury misconduct and inability to prove the case beyond a reasonable doubt.
 Judge Le Tourneau also stated "I have found Mr. Roloff credible in this case."
 The trial was the subject of the season opener of Little People, Big World on March 3, 2008, and its conclusion on March 10, 2008.

+One of his farmhands, Camerino Gonzalez Sanchez, was deported to Mexico on alleged drug charges in 2015.
+Roloff had authored a petition to try to keep his friend, who spent 17 years as his "arms and legs" on the farm, in the country.